top of page

 In 2003 he completed his Masters Degree at the Slade School of Art.
 Receiving the British Institute Award from the Royal Academy the same year.

+He has consistently exhibited internationally in solo and group exhibitions.
+Select group shows include: Evening Standard Art Prize, National Gallery, London, UK.
 In This Soup We Swim, Kingsgate Workshops, London, UK.
 Contemporary Drawing from Britian, Xi’an Academy of Fine Arts, China.
 Contemporary British Painting Prize, Richmond Museum, London, UK.
 East End Painting Prize, The Rum Factory, London, UK.
 Bad For You, curated by Beth Rudin DeWoody, Shizaru Gallery.
 London, UK.
 Bomberg’s Relevance, Ben Uri Gallery, London, UK.
 Creekside Open x2.
 Selected by Victoria Miro, A.P.T .
 London, UK.

 He is a contributor to Garageland Magazine where he has written articles on cinema, music, literature, and painting.